Exploiting arbitrage requires short selling: Introduction

 \begin{theorem} For every arbitrage portfolio $S^{\delta} \in \bbp_{\sfi}(\bbs)$ we have $S^{\delta} \notin \bbp_{\sfi}^{\delta \geq 0}(\bbs)$. \end{theorem}

 The above theorem states the fact that exploiting arbitrage requires short selling.
-Although this result seems intuitively plausible, the proof is not obvious in the present mathematical semimartingale market framework.
-The proof is straightforward if the arbitrage portfolio goes negative in between (see Lemma \ref{lemma-neg-port}), or if we consider financial market models in discrete time (see Proposition \ref{prop-discrete}).
+Although this result seems intuitively plausible, the mathematical proof (provided in Section \ref{sec-proof}, also for the upcoming Theorems \ref{thm-main-2}--\ref{thm-main-3c}) is not obvious in the present semimartingale market framework.
+The proof is straightforward if the arbitrage portfolio goes negative in between (see Lemma \ref{lemma-neg-port}), or if we consider financial market models in discrete time with strictly positive primary security accounts (see Proposition \ref{prop-discrete}).
 However, in the present continuous time framework, where we also consider nonnegative arbitrage portfolios, deeper results from martingale theory are required for the proof.

+Similar results also hold true for weaker forms of arbitrage opportunities than the arbitrage portfolios considered above, such as, so-called, arbitrages of the first kind or various types of free lunches, as defined later on.
+In the following results (Theorem \ref{thm-main-2}--\ref{thm-main-3b}) we will consider a sequence $(S^{\delta_n})_{n \in \bbn} \subset \bbp_{\sfi}(\bbs)$ of self-financing portfolios, and assume that $\bigcup_{n \in \bbn} \supp(\delta_n)$ is finite.
+Here, for every $n \in \bbn$ the support of $\delta_n$, denoted by $\supp(\delta_n)$, consists of all indices of those primary security accounts in which the trading strategy $\delta_n$ invests.
+We emphasize that the aforementioned condition that $\bigcup_{n \in \bbn} \supp(\delta_n)$ is finite is \emph{always} satisfied if the index set $I$ is finite; that is, the market $\bbs$ consists of finitely many assets.